No Energy? Fatigue Causes You Haven’t Considered But Must Address NOW

 Did you know that the silver fillings in your mouth are made up of 50 percent mercury?
 And that this heavy metal is one of the most toxic naturally-occurring elements known to man?

-An amalgam filling, removed from your mouth, cannot be placed in a landfill.
+An amalgam filling, once removed from your mouth, cannot be placed in a landfill.
 In fact, it must be picked up by hazardous waste collectors.
 When schools used mercury thermometers, if one broke, the school would be evacuated and the hazmat team called in!

 And yet, in the fight to eliminate tooth decay, mercury amalgam is placed just three inches from your brain.